solidi/hl-mods/workspace/redist/readme.txt

 - "mp_spawnprotectiontime" - amount of time in seconds spawn protection is enabled
 - "sv_chaosfilter" - list of mutators which are ignored in chaos mode
 - "mp_meleedrop [0|1]" - allow kick or punch attcks to drop weapons out of hands
+- "mp_ctfspawn1" - name of entity where blue base will spawn in map
+- "mp_ctfspawn2" - name of entity where red base will spawn in map

 Report Bugs: